King's Bounty: Reception

-Computer Gaming World's reviewer stated that although the game was very short (he finished it in six hours), the narrow time limit, exciting battles, and opportunity to gain power made it appealing to adventurers.
+Computer Gaming World's reviewer stated that although the game was short (he finished it in six hours), the narrow time limit, exciting battles, and opportunity to gain power made it appealing to adventurers.
 The game was reviewed in 1991 in Dragon #166 by Jager McConnell in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.
 The Lessers reviewed the Sega Genesis version of the game in Dragon #175, also giving that version of the game 3 out of 5 stars.
 The Lessers reviewed the DOS version of the game in 1992 in Dragon #187, again giving that version of the game 3 stars.
 Retroactively, the game was reviewed by Sega-16.com, who - in consideration of its influence on the Heroes of Might and Magic series - gave it a perfect 10.0 score.